danieljwait/e2ee-messenger/Writeup/README.md

 #### Protocol

 To allow communication between the client and server to be consistent, I have created a Protocol class that encodes text in a standardised way (UTF-8).
-This was done to address the problem found of incompatible character encodings from *1.2.2* *Existing Solution – Internet Relay Chat (IRC)*.
+This was done to address the problem found of incompatible character encodings from *1.3.2* *Internet Relay Chat (IRC)*.

 <img src="./media/image39.png" style="width:2.7418in;height:3.22642in" alt="Text Description automatically generated" />